 Nabeela Rehman of Number 1 Regent Street Spa and Gym: The salon has been described as an 'Oasis of calm' in the urban world’.

-Farida Daud and Zahera Bahadur of Spice Fusion Corporate Catering Childhood friends and mums of three children and Farida and Zahera wanted way to combine their maternal responsibilities and their passion for food.
+Farida Daud and Zahera Bahadur of Spice Fusion Corporate Catering Childhood friends and mums of three children and Farida and Zahera wanted way to combine their maternal responsibilities and their

 Lancashire Constabulary Community group Award.